-The author's account of his country, and their manners and customs-Administration of justice-Embrenché-Marriage ceremony, and public entertainments-Mode of living-Dress-Manufactures-Buildings-Commerce-Ariculty-War and religion-Superstition of the natives-Funeral ceremonies of the priests or magicians-Curious mode of discovering poison-Some hints concerning the origin of the author's countrymen, with the opinions of different writers on that subject.
-BELIEVE it is difficult for those who publish their own memoirs to escape the imputation of vanity; nor is this the only disadvantage under which they labour: it is also their missortune, that whatever is uncommon is rarely, if ever, believed, and what is obvious B we are apt to turn from with difgust, and to charge the writer with impertinence.
-People generally think those memoirs only worthy to be read or remembered which abound in great or striking events; those, in short, which in a high degree excite either admiration or pity: all others they confign to con-It is therefore, I contempt and oblivion. fess, not a little hazardous in a private and obscure individual, and a stranger too, thus to folicit the indulgent attention of the public; especially when I own I offer here the history of neither a faint, a hero, nor a tyrant.
-I believe there are a few events in my life which have not happened to many: it is true the incidents of it are numerous; and, did I confider myself an European, I might fay my fufferings were great: but when I compare my lot with that of most of my countrymen, I regard myself as a particular favourite of Heaven, and acknowledge the mercies of Providence in every occurrence of my life.
-If then the following narrative does not appear sufficiently interesting to engage general attention, let my motive be some excuse for its publication.
+The Author's account of his country, and their manners and customs-Administration of justice-Embrenché-Marriage ceremony, and public entertainments-Mode of living-Dress-Manufactures-Buildings-Commerce-Agriculture-War and Religion-Supersition of the natives-Funeral ceremonies of the priests or magicians-Curious mode of discovering poison-Some hints concerning the origin of the author's countrymen, with the opinions of different writers on this subject.
+I BELIEVE it is difficult for those who publish their own memoirs to escape the imputation of vanity; nor is this the only disadvantage under which they labour; it is also their misfortune, that whatever is uncommon is rarely, if ever, believed; and what is obvious we are apt to turn from with disgust, and to charge the writer with impertinence.
+People generally think those memoirs only worthy to be read or remembered which abound in great or striking events; those, in short, which in a high degree excite either admiration or pity: all others they confign to contempt and oblivion.
+It is, therefore, I confess, not a little hazardous, in a private and obscure individual, and a stranger too, thus to folicit the indulgent attention of the public; especially when I own I offer here the history of neither a faint, a hero, nor a tyrant.
+I believe there are a few events in my life which have not happened to many; it is true the incidents of it are numerous; and, did I consider myself an European, I might fay my fufferings were great; but, when I compare my lot with that of most of my countrymen, I regard myself as a particular favourite of Heaven, and acknowledge the mercies of Providence in every occurrence of my life.
+If, then, the following narrative does not appear fufficiently interresting to engage general attention, let my motive be fome excuse for its publication.
 I am not so foolishly vain as to expect from it either immortality or literary reputation.
-If it affords any fatiffaction to my numerous friends, at whose request quest it has been written, or in the smallest degree promotes the interests of humanity, the ends for which it was undertaken will be fully attained, and every wish of my heart gratistied.
-Let it therefore be remembered that, in wishing to avoid censure, I do not aspire to praise.
+If it affords any fatisfaction to my numerous friends, at whose request it has been written, or in the fmallest degree promotes the interests of humanity, the ends for which it was undertaken taken will be fully attained, and every with of my heart gratified.
+Let it therefore be remembered that, in withing to avoid censure, I do not aspire to praise.